-Getting to grips with Malaysian history is a must on your Kuala Lumpur itinerary and there’s nowhere better to do so than at the National Museum!
+Exploring the culture and history of Malaysia is just one of the many epic reasons to visit, and there’s nowhere better to do so than at the National Museum!
 This beautiful, modern museum covers Malaysia’s history from prehistoric times to the present day.
 There are four galleries:

 The Prehistoric Gallery displays numerous fascinating archaeological finds that will make any trip to Kuala Lumpur worthwhile!
 Some of the attractions are stone tools that are over 200 000 years old, Neolithic pottery and a 1000-year-old statue.
 The highlight, though, is the replica of the Perak Man Skeleton.
 The original dates back 10 000 to 11 000 years.

 The Malay Kingdoms Gallery focuses on early settlements in the region, the formation of kingdoms, the arrival of Islam and the trading center of Malacca.